 A further sift was then undertaken based on 'scope', whereby options not considered to be within the scope of this strategic study were removed.
+Examples of the types of options sifted at this stage include specific roads maintenance interventions, options concerning fares and ticketing and regional bus service options.
 On completion of the Sift 2 stage, approximately 210 options remained.